wkyoshida/computer_arch_projects/README.md

 # cmpen_431_project

-This is the repository for CMPEN 431 Project Submissions for the Spring 2018 semester at The Pennsylvania State University.
+This is the repository for CMPEN 431 (Introduction to Computer Architecture) Projects submissions for the Spring 2018 semester at The Pennsylvania State University.